 August saw a report from the London School of Economics into the effect of stamp duty on the housing market.
 Stamp Duty Land Tax (SDLT) is payable when you buy your home, if the cost is more than £125,000.
 The current rates were introduced in Spring 2016, by Chancellor George Osborne.

-Harry Singh, estate agent at Henry Wiltshire Hayes, says, “With London prices as they are, you will nearly always have to pay stamp duty when you buy property.
+Our estate agents at Henry Wiltshire Hayes say, “With London prices as they are, you will nearly always have to pay stamp duty when you buy property.
 Equally, with property prices steadily growing right across the country, SDLT is ceasing to be a tax on the wealthy, and is really just a tax on people who need to move home.”

 Abolishing stamp duty would help sell more homes in London